Maternal Mental Health

-Poorly managed, perinatal mental health problems can have serious consequences for the mother, her infant and to her family members.
+Poorly managed mental health problems can have serious consequences for the mother, her infant and to her family members.

 Examples of these illnesses include antenatal and postnatal depression, anxiety disorders, obsessive compulsive disorder, post-traumatic stress disorder and postpartum psychosis.